 Some states enact premium taxes, similar assessments and provider and hospital pass-through payments, collectively, premium taxes, and these premium taxes are recorded as a component of revenues as well as operating expenses.
-Additionally, our insurance subsidiaries are subject to the Affordable Care Act annual Health Insurer Fee (HIF).
-The Company recognizes revenue associated with the HIF on a straight-line basis when we have binding agreements for the reimbursement of the fee, including the "gross-up" to reflect the HIFs non-tax deductible nature.
-We exclude the HIF and premium taxes from our key ratios as we believe they are a pass-through of costs and not indicative of our operating performance.
-Collectively, this revenue is recorded as Premium Tax and HIF revenue in the consolidated statements of operations.
+Additionally, our insurance subsidiaries are subject to the Affordable Care Act annual health insurer fee (HIF).
+If we are able to negotiate reimbursement of portions of these premium taxes or the HIF, we recognize revenue associated with the HIF on a straight-line basis when we have binding agreements for such reimbursements, including the "gross-up" to reflect the HIFs non-tax deductible nature.
+We exclude both revenue and expenses associated with the HIF and premium taxes from our key ratios as we believe they are a pass-through of costs and not indicative of our operating performance.
+Collectively, this revenue is recorded as premium tax and health insurer fee revenue in the Consolidated Statements of Operations.

 The Centers for Medicare and Medicaid Services (CMS) deploys a risk adjustment model that retroactively apportions Medicare premiums paid according to health severity and certain demographic factors.
 The model pays more for members whose medical history indicates they have certain medical conditions.
 Under this risk adjustment methodology, CMS calculates the risk adjusted premium payment using diagnosis data from hospital inpatient, hospital outpatient, physician treatment settings as well as prescription drug events.
 The Company estimates the amount of risk adjustment based upon the diagnosis and pharmacy data submitted and expected to be submitted to CMS and records revenues on a risk adjusted basis.
-Our Health Net acquisition expands our contracts with CMS to include Medicare Advantage.
-In addition, with the Health Net acquisition, we now have stand-alone Medicare Advantage Plus Prescription Drug (MAPD) plans that cover both prescription drugs (Part D) and medical care.
+Our Health Net acquisition expands our contracts with CMS to include Medicare Advantage products.
+In addition, with the Health Net acquisition, we now have Medicare Advantage Plus Prescription Drug (MAPD) plans that cover both prescription drugs (Part D) and medical care.
 The Part D benefit consists of pharmacy benefits for Medicare beneficiaries.
 We provide prescription drug benefits as part of our Medicare Advantage and dual eligible offerings.